influxdata/docs-v2/api-docs/README.md

 After you fetch them, run the linter or generate HTML to test your changes before you commit them to `influxdata/openapi`.
 By default, `getswagger.sh` doesn't run the linter when bundling the specs.
-Manually run the linter rules to get a report of errors and warnings.
+Manually run the [linter rules](https://redoc.ly/docs/cli/resources/built-in-rules/) to get a report of errors and warnings.

 ```sh
 npx @redocly/openapi-cli lint v2.1/ref.yml
 ```

 ### Configure OpenAPI CLI linting and bundling
-The `.redoc.yaml` configuration file sets linting and bundling options for the `@redocly/openapi-cli` CLI.
+The `.redoc.yaml` configuration file sets options for the `@redocly/openapi-cli` [`lint`](https://redoc.ly/docs/cli/commands/lint/) and [`bundle`](https://redoc.ly/docs/cli/commands/bundle/) commands.
-`./openapi/plugins` contains custom @redocly/openapi-cli plugins composed of *rules* (for validating and linting) and *decorators* (for customizing).
+`./openapi/plugins` contains custom InfluxData Docs plugins composed of *rules* (for validating and linting) and *decorators* (for customizing).
+For more configuration options, see `@redocly/openapi-cli` [configuration file documentation](https://redoc.ly/docs/cli/configuration/configuration-file/).

 ### Custom content
 `./openapi/content` contains custom OAS (OpenAPI Spec) content in YAML files.
 The content structure and Markdown must be valid OAS.